 The new spray is cool but honestly not the craziest thing out there.
 Still, if you use contrast paints, this could be a good addition to the line.

-Transfer your GW Citadel Color and Contrast Paints to dropper bottles in 3 quick steps to stop spilling, keep them from drying out, or taking up too much space!
+Transfer your Games Workshop Citadel Color and Contrast Paints to dropper bottles in three quick steps to stop them from spilling, drying out, or taking up too much space in these three steps…

-People had been petitioning GW (literally there was a petition going around) to transfer their paints to dropper bottles.
-But it doesn’t look like it’s going to happen after ther recent announcement, so it’s time to take matters into your own hands!
+People had been petitioning GW (literally, there was a petition going around) to transfer their paints to dropper bottles.
+But it doesn’t look like it will happen after ther recent announcement, so it’s time to take matters into your own hands!

 - 15ml Dropper Bottles